apache/couchdb-documentation/src/install/unix.rst

 Installation on Unix-like systems
 =================================

-A high-level guide to Unix-like systems, inc. Mac OS X and Ubuntu.
+A high-level guide to Unix-like systems, including Mac OS X and Ubuntu.

-This document is the canonical source of installation information.
+This document as well as the INSTALL.Unix document in the official release are the canonical sources of installation information.
 However, many systems have gotchas that you need to be aware of.
 In addition, dependencies frequently change as distributions update their archives.